shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/developer-guides/bootstrapping-and-running-an-app/part-3-bootstrapping.md

 then `tk-shell` is the engine you will want to bootstrap into.

 If you are wanting to run Toolkit apps within a supported Software then you will want to pick the appropriate engine, such as `tk-maya` or `tk-nuke`.
-This parameter is passed directly to the bootstrap method
+This parameter is passed directly to the `bootstrap_engine` method.

 ```python
 engine = mgr.bootstrap_engine("tk-shell", ...